Green fluorescent protein: GFP derivatives

 Due to the potential for widespread usage and the evolving needs of researchers, many different mutants of GFP have been engineered.
 The first major improvement was a single point mutation (S65T) reported in 1995 in Nature by Roger Tsien.
 This mutation dramatically improved the spectral characteristics of GFP, resulting in increased fluorescence, photostability, and a shift of the major excitation peak to 488 nm, with the peak emission kept at 509 nm.
 This matched the spectral characteristics of commonly available FITC filter sets, increasing the practicality of use by the general researcher.
 A 37 °C folding efficiency (F64L) point mutant to this scaffold, yielding enhanced GFP (EGFP), was discovered in 1995 by the laboratories of Thastrup and Falkow.
 EGFP allowed the practical use of GFPs in mammalian cells.
 EGFP has an extinction coefficient (denoted ε) of 55,000 M−1cm−1.
 The fluorescence quantum yield (QY) of EGFP is 0.60.
 The relative brightness, expressed as ε•QY, is 33,000 M−1cm−1.

 Superfolder GFP (sfGFP), a series of mutations that allow GFP to rapidly fold and mature even when fused to poorly folding peptides, was reported in 2006.

 Many other mutations have been made, including color mutants; in particular, blue fluorescent protein (EBFP, EBFP2, Azurite, mKalama1), cyan fluorescent protein (ECFP, Cerulean, CyPet, mTurquoise2), and yellow fluorescent protein derivatives (YFP, Citrine, Venus, YPet).
-BFP derivatives (except mKalama1) contain the Y66H substitution.They exhibit a broad absorption band in the ultraviolet centered close to 380 nanometers and an emission maximum at 448 nanometers.
+BFP derivatives (except mKalama1) contain the Y66H substitution.
+They exhibit a broad absorption band in the ultraviolet centered close to 380 nanometers and an emission maximum at 448 nanometers.
 A green fluorescent protein mutant (BFPms1) that preferentially binds Zn(II) and Cu(II) has been developed.
 BFPms1 have several important mutations including and the BFP chromophore (Y66H),Y145F for higher quantum yield, H148G for creating a hole into the beta-barrel and several other mutations that increase solubility.
 Zn(II) binding increases fluorescence intensity, while Cu(II) binding quenches fluorescence and shifts the absorbance maximum from 379 to 444 nm.
-Therefore, they can be used as Zn biosensor.
+Therefore, they can be used as a Zn biosensor.